- We are the official publication of the Association for Fire Ecology.

 - Open access publication ensures that your article can be easily discovered, accessed, used, and shared, maximizing your impact and acting as a springboard for further discovery.

 Aims and scope

 Fire Ecology is the international scientific journal supported by the Association for Fire Ecology.
-Fire Ecology publishes peer-reviewed articles on all ecological and management aspects relating to wildland fire.
+It publishes peer-reviewed articles on all ecological and management aspects relating to wildland fire.
 We welcome submissions on topics that include a broad range of research on the ecological relationships of fire to its environment, including, but not limited to: